sariug/opengl_basics/README.md

-# Basic classes that can be used as a template of starting poing for an OpenGL project
+# Basic classes that can be used as a template of starting point for an OpenGL project

+## Classes:

+- Shader
+- Texture
+- Camera
+- Window
+- Mesh